ids-s1-20/project-infinite/README.md

 one was a YouTube Rewind of the most memorable videos on YouTube.
-Music videos being the majority was expected as music videos are generally posted on Youtube, it is evident because the frequencies of common categories was music which were usually uploaded in the afternoon.
+Music videos being the majority was expected as music videos are generally posted on Youtube, it is evident because the frequencies of common categories was music which was usually uploaded in the afternoon.
 Next, we found the frequency of the different times of day for uploading YouTube videos and turns out, majority of the uploads occur in the afternoon.
 We expected that it would be uploaded during the evening due